Tomophobia is surprisingly common and debilitating.

 That’s because there’s a part of your brain that thinks it recognizes ‘danger’ (based on previous nasty experiences), and which switches you into ‘fight or flight’ mode.
 That’s the pounding heart.
 Not very useful when you really want to be calm, relaxed, and clear-headed.

 Perhaps it all started when you were very young – or perhaps the fear was triggered by an unpleasant experience when you were in school, or more recently in work or at a social event.

 It’s different for everybody.
 Some find it grows over time, or seems to appear out of nowhere.

-The good news is that there is no need to know where your surgery fear comes from in order to get rid of it.
+The good news is that there is no need to know where your tomophobia comes from in order to get rid of it.